codess-aus/DDDBrisbane-BuidingTrustworthyAgents/README.md

-# OREDEV-Building-Trustworthy-AI
+# DDDBrisbane-Building-Trustworthy-AI

-Code is Life: Building a Trustworthy Generative AI Solution at ØREDEV 2025
+Code is Life: Building a Trustworthy Generative AI Solution at DDDBrisbane 2025

 ## 🌟 Overview

-This is a comprehensive learning resource covering 50 chapters on building trustworthy and ethical AI systems.
+This is a comprehensive learning resource on building trustworthy and ethical AI systems.
 The site is built with MkDocs and Material theme, featuring a modern, responsive, and accessible design.

 ## 🚀 Quick Start